Geekend-PNW/geekend-pnw.github.com/games/index.md

   {% endif %}
 {% endfor %}

+A selection of games we have enjoyed at our events:

 {% assign sorted_games = site.data.games | sort: 'name' %}
 {% for game in sorted_games %}
   - **{{ game.name }}** {% if game.gm %} -- GM: *{{ game.gm || join: ', ' }}* {% endif %} {% if game.abstract %} -- {{ game.abstract }} {% endif %}